Quantitative nonembeddability of groups of polynomial growth into uniformly convex spaces: Proof of Theorem : discretization

+For the purposes of proving Theorem \ref{thm:discrete}, we may assume that the given group is a not virtually abelian finitely generated \emph{nilpotent} group.
+Let $\Gamma$ be a not virtually abelian finitely generated group of polynomial growth in the statement of Theorem \ref{thm:discrete}.
+By \cite{gromov1981groups}, $\Gamma$ has a nilpotent subgroup of finite index, say $\Gamma'\le \Gamma$ is a finite index nilpotent subgroup.
+This $\Gamma'$ is not virtually abelian \cite[Corollary 1.5]{de2007isometric}.
+We claim that Theorem \ref{thm:discrete} for $\Gamma'$ implies Theorem \ref{thm:discrete} for $\Gamma$.

-Finitely generated groups of polynomial growth have nilpotent subgroups of finite index \cite{gromov1981groups}, so let $\Gamma'\le \Gamma$ be a finite index nilpotent subgroup.
-We first can see that it is enough to prove Theorem \ref{thm:discrete} for $\Gamma'$, i.e., we may assume $\Gamma$ is a not virtually abelian finitely generated nilpotent group.
-Indeed, the distance requirement $d_W(v^n_\Gamma,e_\Gamma)\asymp_G n^{1/s}$ carries over from $\Gamma'$ to $\Gamma$ because a finitely generated word metric on a group and its finite index subgroup are known to be quasi-isometric.
-Also, once we know \eqref{eq:desired local pq} for $\Gamma'$ and $S'\subset \Gamma'$, it automatically follows that it holds for $\Gamma$ and $S\supset S'$.
-(Observe that changing the generating set only affects the right-hand side of \eqref{eq:desired local pq} up to universal constant factors.)
+Indeed, assume Theorem \ref{thm:discrete} holds for $\Gamma'$.
+This gives a certain $v_{\Gamma'}\in \Gamma'$ with the prescribed properties of Theorem \ref{thm:discrete}.
+Set $v_\Gamma=v_{\Gamma'}$.
+The distance requirement $d_W\left(v^n_\Gamma,e_\Gamma\right)\asymp_G n^{1/s}$ carries over from $\Gamma'$ to $\Gamma$ because a finitely generated word metric on a group and its finite index subgroup are quasi-isometric (via the inclusion map $\Gamma'\xhookrightarrow{} \Gamma$) by the Milnor--Svarc Lemma.
+Also, let $S'$ and $S$ be finite symmetric generating sets for $\Gamma'$ and $\Gamma$, respectively.
+(Observe that changing the generating set only affects the right-hand side of \eqref{eq:desired local pq} up to constant factors depending only on the groups, so the particular choice of $S$ or $S'$ does not affect the validity of Theorem \ref{thm:discrete}.)
+By possibly replacing $S$ with $S\cup S'$, we may assume $S\supset S'$.
+Since the inclusion map $\Gamma'\xhookrightarrow{}\Gamma$ is a quasi-isometry by the Milnor-Svarc Lemma, there is an integer $C\ge 1$ such that